jremsza/goMLproject/README.md

 Metrics are computed through the `ComputeMSE` and `CalculateAIC` functions, providing insights into the accuracy and efficiency of the fitted models.

-#### Computing Mean Squared Error (MSE)

-- **Name**: `ComputeMSE`
-- **Purpose**: Calculates the Mean Squared Error (MSE) between the actual and predicted values, a common metric for assessing model accuracy.

-**Implementation Details**:
+**Implementation**:

 The MSE is calculated by first determining the difference between the actual and predicted values.
 This difference is then squared element-wise to ensure that all differences contribute positively to the overall error.
 The MSE is obtained by averaging these squared differences across all observations.
-This metric provides a straightforward measure of the model's prediction accuracy, with lower values indicating better performance.

-#### Calculating Akaike Information Criterion (AIC)

-- **Name**: `CalculateAIC`
-- **Purpose**: Computes the Akaike Information Criterion (AIC) for the model, a measure of model quality that balances goodness of fit with model complexity.

-**Implementation Details**:
+**Implementation**:

 The AIC is calculated using the MSE, the number of observations (`n`), and the number of model parameters (`k`).
 The formula for AIC highlights the trade-off between the goodness of fit (as indicated by the MSE) and the complexity of the model (reflected by the number of parameters).
-Lower AIC values suggest a model that better explains the data without unnecessary complexity.

 ---